 Note that this is a starting point.
 You will likely need a larger size than is indicated in the table for hiking boots and trail shoes.

+Contrary to popular belief, your toes should not be touching the end of your shoes.
 The rule of thumb is that there should be a half-inch of space between your longest toe and the interior front of the shoe.

 Ultimate Kilimanjaro® recommends getting sized for your hiking boots or shoes from a professional at outdoor specialty stores like REI.
 It also helps to try different lacing techniques during your training hikes to find a method that works for you.
 Lacing your boots in a different manner can make your shoes more comfortable and better fitting overall.